halchemylab/i-ching-reading-streamlit-app/README.md

 [![Streamlit](https://img.shields.io/badge/Streamlit-1.25.0-ff69b4.svg)](https://streamlit.io)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A modern and interactive web application for casting and interpreting the I Ching (易經), the ancient Chinese "Book of Changes."
 This app provides a digital way to consult the oracle, offering wisdom and insight through its timeless hexagrams.
-It features classic interpretations and an optional AI-powered contemplation for a more contemporary perspective.
+It features classic interpretations, an optional AI-powered contemplation for a more contemporary perspective, and a personal journal to record and reflect on your readings.

+## 📸 Screenshots

+*(Add screenshots of the application here)*

 ## ✨ Features